- Home

 - When to suggest professional help

-- Ways to help after a loss
+- Ways to help someone with grief

-- Helping children in your family
+- Helping children deal with grief

-Will I say the wrong thing?
+What if I say the wrong thing?

 Give reassurance where you can, but don’t try to find something positive in the death.
 Avoid saying things like “It was for the best” or “Their suffering is now over”.
 To empathise without suggesting you know exactly how they feel, you could say, “You’re in my thoughts, how are you feeling today?”
 Or you could share a story about the person who died.